 In the two years since then, I’ve transitioned to a self-coded theme and written 381 posts, most of which directly concern medical school.
 The best part about keeping a journal/blog is having the luxury of going back in time to see how you overcame strife or found inspiration during hopelessness.
-I love being able to revisit these moments in my past to see how I’ve matured (and continue to mature) as an individual.
+I love revisiting these moments in my past to see how I’ve matured (and continue to mature) as an individual.
 Sometimes I reread things I wrote months ago and think: “Wow, what was I thinking?
 Medicine is nothing like that.”
 Other times, I find myself becoming more opinionated on fronts which I previously was ambivalent towards.
-Guess I’ll have many more of those moments once clinicals start in January. 😀
+I guess I’ll have many more moments once clinicals start in January. 😀

 I’d also like to take this opportunity to remind my readership that I sincerely appreciate the feedback you’ve submitted via site comments and/or e-mails.
 I genuinely enjoy answering the questions of aspiring pre-meds, revising snippets of code, or just talking about my experiences in general.
-Becoming a practicing physician is a long, arduous journey, but I hope chronicling my thoughts continues to help curious Internet-goers.
+Becoming a practicing physician is a long, arduous journey, but I hope to chronicle my thoughts and continue to help curious Internet-goers.
 Keep those questions coming!

 The next time I renew this website (November 2012), I’ll be finished with the bulk of my clinical rotations, Step I will be a thing of the past, I’ll hopefully be interviewing at residency programs, and planet Earth will be one month away from total destruction on 12/21/2012. 😉